ZhenyanZhang/Giant_virus/README.md

 # Giant_virus
-Code for giant virus analysis
+Scripts and codes for giant virus analysis